saleor/app-sdk/README.md

 ## 🚨 Alpha phase

-App SDK is on early, alpha stage at the moment.
+App SDK is in the early stage at the moment.
 Every API below 1.x.x release is likely to change.

-Feel free to play with SDK and to move its code to your app directly
+Feel free to play with SDK and move its code directly to your app.

 ## Installing